From concept to production

 The conclusion of the concept stage will include an overall project cost estimation.

-In many cases an industrial design team with considerable experience in Injection Moulding part design is required.
+In many cases an industrial design team with considerable experience in plastic custom Moulding part design is required.
 If your project falls into this category IMP has such a team at your disposal.
 You may have your own design team, in which case IMP will be happy to liaise closely with them throughout the entire development process.

 Generally at this stage a number of preliminary concepts will be explored.
 The final design chosen may turn out to be a combination of the various concepts.
-The actual design chosen will then be developed and modeled in three dimensions using the latest Computer Aided Design software.
+The actual new product design chosen will then be developed and modeled in three dimensions using the latest Computer Aided Design software.
 The 3D model can be easily viewed on a computer screen and enables the customer to give preliminary design approval.

 Modern prototyping techniques utilize the CAD model produced in the design stage.